Egypt

 against modelled domestic pathways

-The CAT rates Egypt’s 2030 NDC target as “Highly insufficient”.
+The CAT rates Egypt’s 2030 NDC conditional target as “Critically insufficient”.
 Egypt's NDC includes a conditional mitigation target comprised of a quantified emissions reduction below a business-as-usual scenario in three sub-sectors (electricity, transport and oil & gas) as well as a qualitative list of policies and measures in other sectors.
 The lack of transparency makes the target difficult to assess.
-The CAT estimates that the target would lead to emissions rising substantially—by around 50% compared to today’s levels and that it will be overachieved with already implemented policies.
+The CAT estimates that the target would lead to emissions rising substantially, up to 40% above 2023 levels, and that it will be overachieved with already implemented policies.

 BAU Scenario